 Contact Spring today to discuss how our trusted and transparent homebuying service can provide the right solution for your business needs.

 Do I have to sell my tenanted property to another landlord?

-No, properties can be sold as vacant or tenanted.
+No, properties can be sold on the open market as vacant or tenanted, but it is the norm for landlords to sell untenanted, especially if it is a private buyer who wants to make it their family home.
 Some tenants choose to purchase the property from a landlord, especially those that are long term, so make sure you explore all options prior to sale.

 How much notice do I need to give my tenants that I am selling the property?

 If you want your tenants to leave, you must give them notice in a particular way, including certain information and warnings.
 This depends on the type of tenancy agreement in place and its terms, so you must check on gov.uk and ensure you apply the notice period relevant to type of tenancy contract in place.

 Spring have a proven track record of providing easy, quick, and guaranteed solutions for landlords.
 To find out more about our 'Excellent' rated Trustpilot service, get in touch with us via email or call us on, 020 8629 7877.